vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 A previous addition of alternative features to the genome assembly (see section on custom assembly extensions) is a prerequisite.

-#### QC report and output files
+#### Output files
 After running the scRNA QC workflow, the output can be found in the following locations:<br/>

 `path/to/results/scrna-preprocess/{quantifier}/export`:<br/>
-This folder contains the exported raw SingleCellExperiment object, without any qc applied.
+This folder contains the exported raw SingleCellExperiment object, without any QC applied.

 `path/to/results/scrna-preprocess/{quantifier}/sctk`:<br/>
-This folder contains the QC reports and exported SingleCellExperiment object, divided into several subfolders/files <br/>
+This folder contains the QC reports and exported SingleCellExperiment object, divided into several subfolders and files <br/>
 - `export`<br/>
 Subfolder containing the exported SingleCellExperiment object after qc and summary stats
 - `SCTK_CellQC.html`<br/>